Ancient solutions to the K\"ahler Ricci flow: Proof of the main theorem

-For the rest of the section, our goal is to prove that any complete, $\kappa$-noncollapsed, ancient solution to the K\"ahler Ricci flow with $BK \ge 0$ must have uniformly bounded curvature and hence is a $\kappa$-solution.
+In this subsection, we aim to prove that any complete, $\kappa$-noncollapsed, ancient solution to the K\"ahler Ricci flow with $BK \ge 0$ must have uniformly bounded curvature and hence is a $\kappa$-solution.